 It takes about 50 milliseconds (that’s 0.05 seconds) for prospects to form an opinion about your website.
 Just imagine that!
 Prospects determine if they’ll stay or leave within 0.05 seconds - that’s quick!
 You need to do everything you can to ensure that visitors stay on your site.
 And how do you do that?

 You make a great first impression on your visitors.

-The first impression of your site depends on many factors like color, structure, spacing, fonts, amount of text, images and more.
+The first impression of your site depends on many factors like color, structure, spacing, fonts, amount of text, images, and more.
 These are the things visitors see upon landing on your website.
-Invest in an amazing website design to make a great first impression.
+Invest in amazing website design to make a great first impression.
 A great design will help visitors stay longer on your site.
 When visitors stay longer, they’re more likely to give you their emails.
 The longer they stay, the higher the chance that the email opt-in rate will go up.

 For example, Airbnb’s website has a great design.
 The company recently crossed its 500 millionth guest.
 There’s no doubt that a home page like this helps it collect information and converts visitors into guests.
 Airbnb’s logo is simple.
 The page is beautiful.
 The opt-in form makes it easy to search for places and see prices.